BrucePerlerMS/Azure-Information-Protection-Samples/IpcDlpApp/ReadMe.txt

 ==================
      1. Open a command prompt.
      2. Navigate to the directory containing IpcDlp.exe.
-     3. Create Application Manifest per AD RMS SDK documentation guidance.
-     4. Type IpcDlp.exe at the command line.
+     3. Type IpcDlp.exe at the command line.